History of the Central Intelligence Agency: Indochina, Tibet and the Vietnam War (1954–1975)

 The OSS Patti mission arrived in Vietnam near the end of World War II and had significant interaction with the leaders of many Vietnamese factions, including Ho Chi Minh.
 While the Patti mission forwarded Ho's proposals for phased independence, with the French or even the United States as the transition partner, the US policy of containment opposed forming any government that was communist in nature.

-The first CIA mission to Indochina, under the code name "Saigon Military Mission", arrived in 1954, under Edward Lansdale.
-U.S.-based analysts were simultaneously trying to project the evolution of political power, both if the scheduled referendum chose merger of the North and South, or if the South, the U.S. client, stayed independent.
+The first CIA mission to Indochina, under the code name "Saigon Military Mission", arrived in 1954 under Edward Lansdale.
+U.S.-based analysts were simultaneously trying to project the evolution of political power, both if the scheduled referendum chose the merger of the North and South, or if the South, the U.S. client, stayed independent.
 Initially, the US focus in Southeast Asia was on Laos, not Vietnam.

 The CIA Tibetan program consists of political plots and propaganda distribution, as well as paramilitary and intelligence gathering based on U.S. commitments made to the Dalai Lama in 1951 and 1956.

 During the period of U.S. combat involvement in the Vietnam War, there was considerable argument about progress among the Department of Defense under Robert McNamara, the CIA, and, to some extent, the intelligence staff of Military Assistance Command Vietnam.
 In general, the military was consistently more optimistic than the CIA.
 Sam Adams, a junior CIA analyst with responsibilities for estimating the actual damage to the enemy, eventually resigned from the CIA after expressing concern to Director of Central Intelligence Richard Helms with estimates that were changed for inter-agency and White House political reasons.
 Adams afterward wrote the book War of Numbers.